NSchrading/redditDataExtractor/README.md

 <dl>
   <dt>Site specific notes:</dt>
-  <dd>Imgur page, gallery, and album links will only be downloadable if you obtain an Imgur API client-id and enter it into the reddit data extractor.</dd>
+  <dd>Imgur page, gallery, and album links will only be downloadable if you obtain an Imgur API client-id and enter it into the reddit data extractor.
+You can obtain a client-id here: https://api.imgur.com/oauth2/addclient. <br>Suggested data to enter:<br>Application name: reddit Data Extractor<br/>Authorization type: Anonymous usage without user authorization<br/>Authorization callback URL: https://www.google.com (or any valid URL -- it doesn't matter for anonymous usage)<br/>Application website: https://github.com/NSchrading/redditDataExtractor<br/>Email: Your email address to send the client-id to.</dd>
   <dd>Minus galleries are not currently supported - only page and direct links.</dd>
 </dl>